-- Undertake pre-construction phase monitoring, focussing on flight activity surveys (Vantage Point surveys) to update the project baseline and inform operational monitoring in line with recommendations in Jenkins et al 2015. - Undertaken operational monitoring in line with the recommendations in Jenkins et al 2015. - Operational monitoring will inform adaptive management of the Project, with fatality estimates used to test the predicted impacts in relation to collision mortality. - The Project is likely to results in a low annual level of collision mortality for the regionally important Dassen Island great white pelican population.
+Even with adaptive management and curtailment measures in place, the Project may result in a low annual level of collision mortality for the regionally important Dassen Island great white pelican population.
 This mortality may increase the ongoing decline in the population over the lifetime of the Project.
 The Project should support compensation measures to offset impacts from the Project, to be informed by operational monitoring of the Project.
-The specific actions should be agreed with relevant stakeholders but could include: - Undertaking studies to better understand and inform management actions for the population (e.g. satellite tagging studies to confirm terrestrial foraging site and threats, mapping of at sea feeding areas and pressures, monitoring of drivers of breeding success); - Management of threats associated with terrestrial feeding areas (e.g. agricultural areas and waste management facilities); - Support to protect or manage at sea feeding areas; and - Provision of alternative supplementary feeding sites.
+The specific actions should be agreed with relevant stakeholders (including Cape Nature, Birdlife International and Dassen Island Nature Reserve Management Committee) but could include:

+- Undertaking studies to better understand and inform management actions for the population (e.g. satellite tagging studies to confirm terrestrial foraging site and threats, mapping of at sea feeding areas and pressures, monitoring of drivers of breeding success); - management of threats associated with terrestrial feeding areas (e.g agricultural areas and waste management facilities); - support to protect or manage at sea feeding areas; and - provision of alternative supplementary feeding sites.